Ken Reid Conservation Area

 The family-friendly shoreline area offers a large playground structure.

-Howlers Corners off leash dog park is currently under construction.
+Howlers Corners off leash dog park isn now open.
 It is located near the main parking lot.
-Click here for more information and to make a donation or become a sponsor.

 On the Trails

 The floating boardwalk is also wheelchair accessible from the nearby parking lot

 Ken Reid offers several loop trails that lead through forests, meadows and wetlands.
 A favourite route includes the floating boardwalk that wends through the provincially significant MacLaren Creek Wetland bordering Sturgeon Lake.
 During the summer months you can spot red bellied snakes, snapping turtles and leopard frogs.

 Visitors pausing at the marsh lookout further along the trail may spot the Osprey on the nearby nesting platform.
 These and other birds living in the area make it a popular destination for birders.
 A quiet hiker may also catch a glimpse of a deer, fox, hare or other wildlife that live in the meadows and forests of the park.
 Wildflower enthusiasts will enjoy the diversity of plants, but all visitors are asked to stay on the trails as poison ivy grows throughout the conservation area.

 |Take your dogs for a run in Howlers Corners Off-leash Dog Park.
 Photo by Jacalyn Ellis.||One of many unique trails to explore|

 No access is permitted outside of posted hours.